marcodeangelis/intervals/README.md

 In fact, the data structure `ds = [[1,2,4,5],[2,3,5,6]]`, could be seen as a list of left and right endpoints.

 In case of ambiguity the last dimension is prioritised over the first.
-So for example:
+So, for example:

 ```python
 ds = [[1,2],[5,6]]